NISH1001/NISH1001.github.io/_posts/2020-01-15-thought-stream-2019.markdown

 2019 was a wild roller-coaster ride for me.
 I flew on a plane for the first time in my life.
-I went to another country (Jordan), had first-hand experience on [cross-race effect](https://en.wikipedia.org/wiki/Cross-race_effect), quit from my own startup (after directing AI Tech and Research for a year), met a girl and fell in love with her, told my parents about my depression, gave GRE and TOEFL exams within a month (neither good nor bad).
+I went to another country (Jordan), had first-hand experience on [cross-race effect](https://en.wikipedia.org/wiki/Cross-race_effect), quit from my own startup (after directing AI Tech and Research for a year), met a girl and fell in love with her (now I'm trying to move on), told my parents about my depression, gave GRE and TOEFL exams within a month (neither good nor bad).
 Now, I am applying for graduate schools somewhere in the world out there.
 Seriously!
 It's freaking taxing. :/